What is Performance Test Reporting?

 Performance Test Report is an important document from the project delivery perspective.
-Project delivery closure document must have the performance test report.
-In case, the performance test report gives NO-GO decision which signals application is unfit for production, then the application cannot Go-Live.
+The project delivery closure document must have the performance test report.
+In case, the performance test report gives a NO-GO decision which signals the application is unfit for production, then the application cannot Go-Live.

-Performance Test Lead or Manager has another responsibility to walk-through the report in front of project team/client and get all the required sign-off from project stakeholders.
+The Performance Test Lead or Manager has another responsibility to walk through the report in front of the project team/client and get all the required sign-off from project stakeholders.

 Once all the performance test cycles are completed then a performance tester collects all the results and prepares the final performance test report.
 There are some important points which need to keep in mind while preparing the Final Performance Test Report: